-Georgia Tech is ranked #4 in Best Undergraduate Engineering Programs, with all of the Institute’s undergraduate engineering programs ranking in the top 5.All of Tech's graduate engineering program rank in the top 10.
+Georgia Tech is ranked #4 in Best Undergraduate Engineering Programs.All of our graduate engineering programs rank in the top 10.
 (Source: U.S. News & World Report)

 Our strong work ethic is balanced by a collegiate atmosphere incorporating sports, campus traditions, more than 400 student organizations, and more than 50 Greek organizations.